-We are subject to the taxation laws of a number of different jurisdictions.
+We are subject to the taxation laws of several different jurisdictions.
 These taxation laws are complicated and subject to change, review and assessment in the ordinary course.
 Any changes in taxation law, as well as reviews or assessments, could result in us paying higher taxes, which in turn could adversely affect our performance and profitability.
 Taxes may also adversely affect our ability to repatriate earnings and otherwise deploy our assets.

-As noted below, governments have used new or increased taxes applicable to the mining industry, such as income taxes, excise taxes and royalties, to raise government revenue.
+As noted above, governments have used new or increased taxes applicable to the mining industry, such as income taxes, excise taxes and royalties, to raise government revenue.
 For example, the Philippines adopted a tax reform package effective January 1, 2018, which, among other things, increased the excise tax on both fuel purchases and ore sales.
 These tax changes resulted in us paying significant additional taxes.
-We understand that the Philippine government is considering further tax changes, which, if enacted, may affect corporate income tax rates (possibly reducing the corporate income tax payable at some point in the future) and remove the optional standard deduction on gross income for corporations (a form of tax deduction available to corporations in the Philippines, permitting a 40% gross income deduction in lieu of itemized allowable deductions).
-In addition, mining industry specific tax changes have been proposed in the Philippines, which if enacted, are expected to introduce: (i) a new margin-based royalty on large-scale mining operations outside of mining reservation areas ranging from 1% to 5% and (ii) an additional margin-based tax on windfall profits gained from mining operations from 1% to 10%.
-Both of these proposed tax reforms are in the early stage of the legislative process and will need to go through many steps before they may be enacted.
-At this time, it is not clear if or when such tax reforms will be passed into law and brought into force.
+In addition, there are mining industry specific tax changes proposed by the House of Representatives, which if enacted, may increase taxation on mining operations.
+These proposed mining tax regime proposals are in the early stage of the legislative process and will need to go through many steps before they may be enacted.
+At this time, it is not clear if or when such mining tax reforms will be passed into law and brought into force.

 Another example of potential tax reform is in Namibia where, in spring 2018, the Namibian government published a draft of a proposed 2018 Income Tax Amendment Bill.
-We understand that the proposed amendments contemplated under such draft bill include, among others: (i) the introduction of a residence-based tax system and a deeming framework to determine Namibian residency for tax purposes, which is anticipated to deem any "company" (including, but not limited to, entities established under Namibian law and foreign entities having an office or place of business in Namibia) to be a "resident" for Namibian tax law purposes and (ii) the introduction of a final dividend withholding tax at a rate of 10% on dividends declared to Namibian residents.
-The Government of Mali has also adopted a new mining code in August 2019, although the new code has not yet been published and is therefore not yet enforceable.
-The new mining code provides for new taxes (e.g. new tax on over-performance and new windfall tax), however, this should not impact the Fekola Mine, which benefits from tax stabilization under the Fekola Convention.
+We understand that the proposed amendments contemplated under such draft bill, none of which have been made law, include: (i) the introduction of a residence-based tax system and a deeming framework to determine Namibian residency for tax purposes, which is anticipated to deem any "company" (including, but not limited to: entities established under Namibian law and foreign entities having an office or place of business in Namibia) to be a "resident" for Namibian tax law purposes; and (ii) the introduction of a final dividend withholding tax at a rate of 10% on dividends declared to Namibian residents.

-In Colombia, the last tax amendment known as the "Financing Law" (Law 1943 of 2018) was declared unconstitutional by the Colombian Constitutional Court on October 16, 2019 with deferred effects as of January 1, 2020, which forced the Colombian Congress to issue a new tax reform that would take effect as from January 1, 2020.
-The new law named the "Economic Growth Law" (Law 2010 of 2019) was enacted, with a very similar content to that of the "Financing Law".
+In Colombia, the last tax amendment known as the "Financing Law" (Law 1943 of 2018) (the "Financing Law") was declared unconstitutional by the Colombian Constitutional Court on October 16, 2019 with deferred effects as of January 1, 2020, which forced the Colombian Congress to issue a new tax reform that would take effect as from January 1, 2020.
+The new law, named the "Economic Growth Law" (Law 2010 of 2019), was enacted with a very similar content to that of the Financing Law.
 The foregoing circumstance generates legal uncertainties, raising questions and difficulties such as which law applies to certain factual situations, and generates controversies with the tax authorities, which may end up in disputes in front of the administrative courts.
-The tax burden on tax payers is high in Colombia, however income tax rates set up by the "Financing Law" is of 33% for the fiscal year 2019; 32% for 2020; 31% for 2021; and, 30% for the fiscal year 2022 onwards, but income tax withholding rate for dividends or participations received by foreign entities without domicile in Colombia went up from 7.5% to 10%.
+The tax burden on taxpayers is high in Colombia.
+Income tax rates set by the Financing Law are 33% for the fiscal year 2019; 32% for 2020; 31% for 2021; and 30% for the fiscal year 2022 onwards, and the income tax withholding rate for dividends or participations received by foreign entities without domicile in Colombia increased from 7.5% to 10%.
 Nevertheless, additional and unpredictable tax amendments are expected.